TuMicro/tuboleto-near-connection/README.md

 This repository contains the source code for the connector and top-up website for the TuBoleto app using your NEAR wallet.

+You can test it out by installing the [apk uploaded](./332.apk) into this repo.

 The TuBoleto app Near related UI and modifications built during the hackathon are here: https://github.com/TuMicro/tuboleto-near-ui.
 That repository includes logic for generating links and making use of the website in this repository and also for using the Aurora connector.

 The Aurora connector (top-up website) is here: https://github.com/TuMicro/tuboleto-aurora-connection